-#+TAGS: { @WORK(w) @HOME(h) @TENNISCLUB(t) } Laptop(1) PC(p) you indicate that at most one of '@WORK', '@HOME', and '@TENNISCLUB' should be selected.
-Don't forget to press C-c C-c with the cursor in one of these lines to activate any changes.
+#+TAGS: { @WORK(w) @HOME(h) @TENNISCLUB(t) } Laptop(l) PC(p)

+Don't forget to press C-c with the cursor in one of these lines to activate any changes.

-If at least one tag has a selection key, pressing $C-c \ C-c$ will automatically present you with a special interface, listing inherited tags, the tags of the current headline, and a list of all legal tags with corresponding keys2.
+If at least one tag has a selection key, pressing C-c C-c will automatically present you with a special interface, listing inherited tags, the tags of the current headline, and a list of all legal tags with corresponding keys2.
 In this interface, you can use the following keys:

 - a-z...
 Pressing keys assigned to tags will add or remove them from the list of tags in the current line.
-Selecting a tag in a group of mutually exclusive tags will turn off any other tags from that group. - (TAB) Enter a tag in the minibuffer, even if the tag is not in the predefined list.
-You will be able to complete on all tags present in the buffer. - $\langle \text{SPC} \rangle$ Clear all tags for this line. - $\langle \text{RET} \rangle$ Accept the modified set. - C-g Abort without installing changes. - q If q is not assigned to a tag, it aborts like C-g. - !
+Selecting a tag in a group of mutually exclusive tags will turn off any other tags from that group. - Enter a tag in the minibuffer, even if the tag is not in the predefined list.
+You will be able to complete on all tags present in the buffer. - $\langle \overline{SPC} \rangle$ Clear all tags for this line. - (RET) Accept the modified set. - C-g Abort without installing changes. - q If q is not assigned to a tag, it aborts like C-g. - !
 Turn off groups of mutually exclusive tags.
-Use this to (as an exception) assign several tags from such a group.

-C-c Toggle auto-exit after the next change (see below).
+Use this to (as an exception) assign several tags from such a group. - C-c Toggle auto-exit after the next change (see below).
 If you are using expert mode, the first C-c will display the selection window.

 This method lets you assign tags to a headline with very few keys.
-With the above setup, you could clear the current tags and set '@HOME', 'Laptop' and 'PC' tags with just the following keys: $C-c \ C-c \ (\text{SPC}) h \ 1 p \ (\text{RET})$.
-Switching from '@HOME' to '@WORK' would be done with $C-c \ C-c \ w \ (\text{RET})$ or alternatively with $C-c \ C-c \ w$.
-Adding the non-predefined tag 'Sarah' could be done with $C-c \ C-c \ (\text{TAB}) \ S \ ar \ a \ h \ (\text{RET})$.
+With the above setup, you could clear the current tags and set 'QHOME', 'Laptop' and 'PC' tags with just the following keys: C-c C-c $\langle \overline{SPC} \rangle$ h 1 p $\langle \overline{RET} \rangle$.
+Switching from 'QHOME' to 'QWORK' would be done with C-c C-c w $\langle \overline{RET} \rangle$ or alternatively with C-c C-c w.
+Adding the non-predefined tag 'Sarah' could be done with C-c C-c $\langle \overline{TAB} \rangle$ S a r a h $\langle \overline{RET} \rangle$.

 If you find that most of the time, you need only a single keypress to modify your list of tags, set the variable org-fast-tag-selection-single-key.
-Then you no longer have to press $\langle \overline{\text{RET}} \rangle$ to exit fast tag selection - it will immediately exit after the first change.
-If you then occasionally need more keys, press C-c to turn off auto-exit for the current tag selection process (in effect: start selection with C-c C-c C-c instead of C-c C-c).
+Then you no longer have to press $\langle \text{RET} \rangle$ to exit fast tag selection - it will immediately exit after the first change.
+If you then occasionally need more keys, press C-c to turn off auto-exit for the current tag selection process (in effect: start selection with C-c C-c instead of C-c C-c).
 If you set the variable to the value expert, the special window is not even shown for single-key tag selection, it comes up only when you press an extra C-c.

-1 In org-mode-alist use '(:startgroup) and '(:endgroup), respectively.
+$^{^{1}\,}$ In org-mode-alist use '(:startgroup) and '(:endgroup), respectively.
 Several groups are allowed.

-$^{^2\,}$ Keys will automatically be assigned to tags which have no configured keys.
+2 Keys will automatically be assigned to tags which have no configured keys.